When you have an on-going health condition it can reduce your independence and stop you doing everyday things.

 Self-management isn't about leaving people to manage on their own.
 It's about helping people to be as independent as they can be, with support as needed.
 Self- management gives people control over their lives and choice about how to live them.

-A whole range of support, advice and information is available in Leeds - see the links on this page and under the documents tab on the left hand side.
+A whole range of support, advice and information is available in Leeds - see the links on this page and under the documents tab.
 You can also read stories from people in Leeds who are living more independent lives because of self-management and help they get from the council and other organisations.